smastelini/mtr-toolkit/README.md

 must.compare <- TRUE
 # Whether to create a final table, comprising all the obtained results
 generate.final.table <- TRUE
-# Wheter to present the aRRMSE values of all methods in a table for easy comparison using statistical tests
+# Whether to present the aRRMSE values of all methods in a table for easy comparison using statistical tests
 generate.nemenyi.frame <- FALSE
 ###############################################################################
 ###############################################################################